crusher083/dgl/docs/source/guide/training-graph.rst

                     hg = hg + dgl.mean_nodes(g, 'h', ntype=ntype)
                 return self.classify(hg)

-The rest of the code is not different from that for homogeneous graphs.
+The rest of the code is similar to one for homogeneous graphs.

 .. code:: python